voxel51/fiftyone/docs/source/user_guide/config.rst

 In order to use a custom MongoDB database with FiftyOne, you must manually start the database before importing FiftyOne.
-MongoDB provides `a variety of operations <https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes>`_ for this, including running the database as a daemon automatically.
+MongoDB provides `a variety of options <https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes>`_ for this, including running the database as a daemon automatically.

 In the simplest case, you can just run `mongod` in one shell:

 .. code-block:: shell